Illustration by Alex Noriega

 While there are clear distinctions between the two – and they are certainly worth acknowledging – it may be beneficial to discuss them together in terms of an examination of the effect that their respective restrictions have on the actions that take place.

 This is an important distinction to make – and one that the GDR perhaps realised too late – as these team invasion games involve an extremely complex level of collective strategy.
 Collective strategy is of course, by its very definition, present in any sport/game where there at least two players/participants on the same team: a rowing duo will have a collective strategy, as would a cycling team.
-These strategies, however – due to the restrictions of the respective sport – will be primarily focussed on the timing, duration and syncopation of various levels of physical excursion.
+These strategies, however – due to the restrictions of the respective sport – will be primarily focused on the timing, duration and syncopation of various levels of physical excursion.
 This is commonly known as pacing.

 Pacing is about as complex as strategy gets in athletic sports.
 When an endurance athlete talks about ‘race strategy’, they are in effect referring to how much energy they will exert at specific, predetermined moments of the race.